J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 And that's it!
 I'm very happy to have this figured out; I definitely expected this whole project to done by now.
 But then again, that's how most of these go XD.

-Anyhow, the next post should take a lot less time (fingers crossed), in part because I've already done some tinkering with getting models on the oak.
+Anyhow, the next post should take a lot less time (fingers crossed), in part because I've already done some tinkering with getting models on the OAK-1.
 See you then!